inspireui/support/.github/ISSUE_TEMPLATE/welcome-to-support-ticket-from-inspireui-.md

-*Note: please submit ticket support by following above 2 require steps, we may close the ticket without providing full information.*
+*Note: please help to fill the required information from the above 2 steps, we may close the ticket which is not included the proof of purchase.*